type-one/SideToneDuplex/README.md

 You can play with different parameters in the audio/audio_config.hpp
 file: format, sample rate, channels, period.

-Recommended parameters are 22050 hz, mono (1 channel), signed 16, and a period of 1 ms.
+Recommended parameters are 22050 hz, mono (1 channel), signed 16, and a period of 1 ms for Windows and 8 ms for Linux.

 Enjoy